Mmmgnus/mmmgnus/README.md

 All my learning is stored in my digital notebok at https://magnus.dev/readme

 ## 🔭 I’m currently working on
-External site for the dance group JELNEK (React, NEXT.js)
+External site for the dance group JELNEK (Vue, Nuxt.js)

 <!--
 **mfredlundh/mfredlundh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.